andrewbird/wader/doc/devel/add-new-device.rst

   we will issue an `AT+GMR` command right at the beginning to find out the real device model.
 Set this attribute to whatever your device replies to the `AT+GMR` command.
-- ``mapping``: A dictionary that, when is not empty, means that that particular combination of vendor and product ids is shared between several models from the same company.
+- ``mapping``: A dictionary that, when is not empty, means that this particular combination of vendor and product ids is shared between several models from the same company.
 As the ids are the same, the only way to differentiate them is issuing an `AT+GMR` command to get the device model.